 KGs, however, suffer from incompleteness because of manual or automated generation.
-Manual generation leads to limited knowledge represented by the curator and contains curator bias [9], while automated generation may lead to erroneous or missing information.
-KG completion in particular includes the tasks of (i) triple classification, i.e., deciding if the triple is true or not, (ii) link prediction (LP) to complete the head, tail, or relation in a triple, and (iii) entity classification, also known as entity type prediction.
+Manual generation leads to limited knowledge represented by the curator and contains curator bias [1], while automated generation may lead to erroneous or missing information.
+KG completion in particular includes the tasks of (i) triple classification, i.e., deciding if the triple is true or not, (ii) Link Prediction (LP) to complete the head, tail, or relation in a triple, and (iii) entity classification, also known as entity type prediction.
 To perform KG completion, various rule-based as well as embeddings based models have been proposed.
-These algorithms are computationally expensive and are transductive: they only predict triples involving known entities.
+These algorithms are computationally expensive and are transductive: they only perform predictions based on triple information involving known entities and relations.
 This is not readily usable when the inference has to be performed on unseen entities and relations.
 To this end, inductive KG completion allows for predicting triples that involve unseen entities and relations.
 These transductive and inductive LP algorithms are mostly based on factual information contained in KGs.
 Various studies leveraging language models as an external source of knowledge have been proposed for KG completion.
 These algorithms lag behind in terms of performance w.r.t.
-KG embedding based methods in terms of ranking-based metrics such as Hits@k since KG embedding-based algorithms operate under the Closed World Assumption.
-This led to the need for human evaluation since LLMs contain more general knowledge and may generate correct answers that are different from what is expected by the ground truth with the highest score.
+KG embedding based methods because of ranking-based metrics such as Hits@k since existing KG embedding-based algorithms operate under the Closed World Assumption.
+This led to the need for human evaluation since Large Language Models (LLMs) contain more general knowledge and may generate correct answers that are different from what is expected by the ground truth with the highest score.
 Apart from the factual information (i.e., Assertion Box, ABox), another source of information is the ontological information (i.e., Terminology Box, TBox) contained in the KG.
-This TBox information is almost completely ignored by the current methods.
-For rectifying this situation various attempts have been made to include type hierarchies and ontological information with different expressivity levels such as \mathcal{EL}^{++} , \mathcal{ALC} , etc. In some cases, additional representational capabilities are utilized to capture this information such as box embeddings.
+The current methods almost completely ignore this TBox information.
+To rectify this situation various attempts have been made to include type hierarchies and ontological information with different expressivity levels such as $\mathcal{EL}^{++}$ , $\mathcal{ALC}$ , etc. In some cases, additional representational capabilities are utilized to capture this information such as box embeddings.